Financial Planning for SaaS Business Plan: Introduction

 If you’re interested in becoming a fractional CFO or want to learn more about Payer Mix Optimization, these are some of the expert responsibilities you might take on:

-- Building a SaaS financial model tied to GTM and retention mechanics
+- Building a SaaS financial model tied to GTM and retention mechanics, then moving into financial planning software once spreadsheet complexity starts slowing decisions

 - Establishing KPI definitions and a reporting cadence leadership trusts